Liquorice: Physiological effects

-A high intake of liquorice can have many toxic effects.
-Hyper-mineralocorticosteroid syndrome can occur when the body retains sodium, loses potassium altering biochemical and hormonal activities.
-Some of these activities include lower aldosterone level, decline of the renin-angiotensin system and increased levels of the atrial natriuretic hormone in order to compensate the variations in homoeostasis.
+Apparent mineralocorticoid excess syndrome can occur when the body retains sodium, and loses potassium, altering biochemical and hormonal regulation.
+Some of these activities may include raised aldosterone levels, decline of the renin–angiotensin system and increased levels of the atrial natriuretic hormone in order to compensate the variations in homoeostasis.

-Some other symptoms of toxicity include electrolyte imbalance, edema, increased blood pressure, weight gain, heart problems, and weakness.
+Other adverse effects may include electrolyte imbalance, oedema, increased blood pressure, weight gain, heart problems, and weakness.
 Symptoms depend on the severity of toxicity.
 Some other complaints include fatigue, shortness of breath, kidney failure, and paralysis.
-In 2020, physicians reported a case of a man who died of cardiac arrest as a result of drastically low potassium levels.
-He had been eating a bag of black licorice a day for three weeks previously.